Chafing From Horseback Riding

 Body Glide® Products

 When horseback riding, pressure, friction, and moisture create the perfect trifecta for chafing your most sensitive areas.
 Don’t let chafing ruin the day on your trusty steed!
-Use Body Glide® balms before heading out on the dusty trails and let our proven, all natural anti-chafing barrier keep you riding all day long.
+Use Body Glide® balms before heading out on the dusty trails and let our proven, plant derived anti-chafing barrier keep you riding all day long.